flokos/Charlotte/README.md

    - if prepayment is needed
    - if refunds are allowed
    - Price of the offer
-   - A list with the facilities of the room
+   - A list with the provisions of the room